Name of the Czech Republic: Varieties

 The use of the word "Česko" within the country itself has increased in recent years.
 During the 1990s, "Česko" was rarely used and viewed as controversial.
 Some Czech politicians and public figures (e.g. media magnate Vladimír Železný) expressed concern about the non-use of Česko and Czechia.
 Václav Havel claimed that "Slugs crawl on me a little whenever I read or hear the word [Česko]."
-Miroslav Zikmund associated it with Hitler's Nuremberg rallies.
-Minister Alexandr Vondra also strongly opposed using these forms.

 In 1997, the Civic Initiative Czechia was formed by linguists and geographers in Brno to promote the use of Czechia.
 The following year, a conference of professionals aimed at encouraging the use of the name was held at Charles University in Prague.
 The Czech Senate held a session on the issue in 2004.